discount helmetGet 10% discount for your Business Get in Touch

 Who Can Apply for a Temporary SST Card?

-Any individual ready to start working immediately on a construction site in New York City and has a valid OSHA 10 hour card (not older than six months) can apply for a Temporary SST card.
-To receive this card, they must enroll in the NYC SST 30 Hour Training and complete it within six months to qualify for the SST worker card.
+Any individual who is ready to start working immediately at a construction site in New York City and has a valid OSHA 10 or OSHA 30 card (not older than five years) can apply for a Temporary SST card.
+To receive this card, they must enroll in the NYC SST 10 or SST 30-hour course, depending on their OSHA card, and complete it within six months to qualify for the full SST Worker Card.

 What Happens If I Do Not Complete the Training Within Six Months?